Bethel-nz/express-ctx/README.md

 const ctx = new MyContext({
   defaultValues: { userId: null, last_login: new Date() }, // Optional default values for context keys
-  expiry: 3600000, // Optional: Time in milliseconds for context data to expire
+  expiry: 3600000, // Optional: Time in milliseconds for context data to expire });
-  lazy: true, // Optional: Initializes context lazily, defaults to true });
 ```

 - **`defaultValues`**: Sets initial values for keys in the context.
 - **`expiry`**: Defines an expiration time for the context data.
 After the specified duration, the data is cleared automatically.
-- **`lazy`**: If set to `true`, the context initializes only when accessed, which optimizes resource usage.

 #### Methods